myduino/Hibiscus-Sense-Arduino/Exercise_10_BME280/README.md

-# Exercise 10: Monitor Environmental Value from BME280
+# Exercise 10: Monitor Environmental Value using BME280

 The aim of this exercise is to learn how to read and monitor the humidity, temperature, altitude and atmospheric pressure using the APDS9960 sensor.